Skip to Content

 Take note that this is a conservative estimation.
 The installation fee might increase or decrease depending on the type of setup you want or the shower sizes you’re considering.

 Most of the time, manufacturers do not include the installation fee when they give you a price quote.
 Thus, we recommend asking them before you buy.
+You also need to consider the location of the company.

-Then, there are also onyx shower models that need specialized transportation.
-That can add up to the price, which should be considered along with other pros and cons of onyx showers.
+If you order it online and the store is in another state or country, there’s a shipping fee to that.
+Then, some models need specialized transportation.
+That can add up to the price, which should be considered along with other pros and cons.

-How To Clean Onyx Shower
+How To Clean Onyx Showers

-Modern bathroom with green onyx shower, mirror, countertop, and faucetAs mentioned above, onyx is susceptible to acidic components.
+As mentioned above, onyx is susceptible to acidic components.
 Use a mild cleaning solution with neutral pH.
-This section contains information on cleaning onyx showers and the recommended cleaning materials to use.
+This section contains information on cleaning these showers and the recommended materials to use.

 Get the Shower Ready: Remove toiletries, shampoo bottles, and other paraphernalia so you can thoroughly clean the area.
 Let the hot water run for a couple of minutes.
 The steam will loosen the stains and grime on the floor and walls.